Vanessa Pinnington

 Even uncertainty, in its quiet persistence, sings its own kind of truth.

-Coping in a Camper Episode One: Before You Set Off.
+Coping in a Camper Episode One: Living in Your Camper – What To Do Before You Set Off.

 Life in a camper can be liberating, affordable, and full of adventure — but it also comes with challenges that can catch you off guard if you're not prepared.
 Whether you're hitting the road full-time or just planning an extended trip, getting ready isn’t just about packing gear — it’s also about adjusting expectations, building routines, and preparing mentally for life in a small, mobile space.
 This guide walks you through the essential steps to help you cope before the journey even begins.